 My group works on both foundations of statistical machine learning and applications in biomedicine and healthcare.
-We develop new technologies that make ML more accountable to humans, more reliable/robust and reveals core scientific insights.
+We develop new technologies that make ML more accountable and reliable in the wild and make novel scientific discoveries.

 Some active research areas (please see Publications for more):

-We have led research in detecting and reducing harmful biases and stereotypes in AI systems (e.g. NeurIPS'16, Nature'18, PNAS'18, Nature'19).
-We have also developed some of the first methods to efficiently delete personal data from trained ML models (NeurIPS'19) and to assign algorithmic responsibility.
+We have led research in detecting and reducing harmful biases and stereotypes in AI systems (e.g. NeurIPS'16, Nature'18, PNAS'18, Nature'19, Nature MI'21, Nature Med'21, ICML'22, Science Advances'22).
+We have also developed some of the first methods to efficiently delete personal data from trained ML models (NeurIPS'19) and to assign algorithmic responsibility (AIES'19).
 Our methods are used by many companies.

 Data limitation is the biggest challenge in applying ML.
-We have developed methods to quantify which data is more or less valuable, and to amplify the more useful data (e.g. ICML'19).
-We are also working on automatically correcting complex errors in data annotations.
+We have developed Data Shapley to quantify which data is more or less valuable, and to amplify the more useful data (e.g. ICML'19, AISTATS'21, AISTATS'22).
+We are also working on methods to audit and clean datasets (Nature MI'22).

 Combining the best of deep learning and statistics